 A blood sample drawn from a vein in your arm; for infants, a blood sample is often collected by pricking the heel and collecting a few drops of blood in a small tube (heelstick).

 You may be instructed to fast overnight with only water permitted.
 Follow any instructions you are given.
 Inform the healthcare practitioner about all prescription and over-the-counter medications, herbal medications, vitamins and supplements you are taking as some medications/supplements affect the test results.

 A variety of diseases and infections can cause acute or chronic damage to the liver, causing inflammation (hepatitis), scarring (cirrhosis), bile duct obstructions, liver tumors, and liver dysfunction.
-Alcohol, drugs, some herbal supplements, and toxins can also pose a threat.
-A significant amount of liver damage may be present before symptoms such as jaundice, dark urine, light-colored stools, itching (pruritus), nausea, fatigue, diarrhea, and unexplained weight loss or gain emerge.
-Early detection is essential in order to minimize damage and preserve liver function.
+Alcohol, drugs, some herbal supplements, and toxins can also inure the liver.
+A significant amount of liver damage may occur before symptoms such as jaundice, dark urine, light-colored stools, itching (pruritus), nausea, fatigue, diarrhea, and unexplained weight loss or gain appear.
+Early detection of liver injury is essential in order to minimize damage and preserve liver function.

 - Alanine aminotransferase (ALT) – an enzyme mainly found in the liver; the best test for detecting hepatitis

-- Alkaline phosphatase (ALP) – an enzyme related to the bile ducts but also produced by the bones, intestines, and during pregnancy by the placenta (afterbirth); often increased when bile ducts are blocked.
+- Alkaline phosphatase (ALP) – an enzyme related to the bile ducts but also produced by the bones, intestines, and during pregnancy by the placenta (afterbirth); often increased when bile ducts are blocked or damaged

 - Aspartate aminotransferase (AST) – an enzyme found in the liver and a few other organs, particularly the heart and other muscles in the body